medic/cht-docs/content/en/core/overview/data-flows-for-analytics/cht-sync.md

 linkTitle: "CHT Sync"
 weight: 2
 description: >
-  An overview of what CHT-Sync is and how to set it up.
+  An overview of what CHT Sync is and how to set it up.
 relatedContent: >
   core/overview/architecture
   core/overview/watchdog